SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 Based on your infrastructure and networking setup choose one of these methods to collect ActiveMQ logs and follow the instructions below to set up log collection:

 1. **Configure logging in ActiveMQ**.
-ActiveMQ use [Log4j](http://logging.apache.org/log4j/2.x/index.html) for logging, it supports logging via the following methods: local text log files, syslog,stdout, remote storage.ActiveMQ logs have eight levels of verbosity: OFF, FATAL, ERROR, WARN, INFO, DEBUG, TRACE, ALL.
-For details please visit this [page](https://logging.apache.org/log4j/log4j-2.3/manual/customloglevels.html).
-For the dashboards to work properly, must set log level = debug.
-Default, log level is info.
+ActiveMQ uses [Log4j](http://logging.apache.org/log4j/2.x/index.html) for logging.
+It supports logging via the following methods: local text log files, syslog, stdout, remote storage.
+ActiveMQ logs have eight levels of verbosity: OFF, FATAL, ERROR, WARN, INFO, DEBUG, TRACE, ALL.
+For details, visit this [page](https://logging.apache.org/log4j/log4j-2.3/manual/customloglevels.html).
+For the dashboards to work properly, must set `log level = debug`.
+The default log level is INFO.
 All logging settings are located in [log4j.properties](https://github.com/apache/activemq/blob/main/activemq-console/src/test/resources/log4j.properties).
 2. **Configure ActiveMQ to log to a Local file**.
 By default, ActiveMQ logs are stored in `<Folder ActiveMQ Installed>/data/activemq.log`.
 The default directory for log files is listed in the [log4j.properties](https://github.com/apache/activemq/blob/main/activemq-console/src/test/resources/log4j.properties) file.
 To configure the log output destination to a log file:
    * Navigate to directory : `<Folder ActiveMQ Installed>`
    * Open file log4j.properties and edit options below: